fuzzylogicxx/fuzzylogic/posts/just-read-lost-connections.md

 - mentalhealth
 - connection
 - community
-draft: true
+draft: false

 ---
-When I chatted with a consellor in January I described one symptom of my recent bouts of low mood and mental fatigue as a weird sense of _disconnection_.
-The recent lockdowns during the covid pandemic were obvious contributors to that but didn’t feel like the full story.
+When chatting with a consellor in January about some bouts of low mood and mental fatigue I described one symptom as a strange sense of _disconnection_.
+The recent lockdowns during the covid pandemic were obvious contributors but didn’t feel like the full story.

-Reassuringly it turned out I’m far from alone in feeling this way, since one of her suggestions was to read Johann Hari’s bestselling book Lost Connections: why you’re depressed and how to find hope.
+Reassuringly it seems I’m far from alone in feeling this way, since one of her suggestions was to read Johann Hari’s bestselling book [Lost Connections: why you’re depressed and how to find hope.](https://uk.bookshop.org/p/books/lost-connections-why-you-re-depressed-and-how-to-find-hope-johann-hari/910739?ean=9781408878729)

-Hari argues that the primary factors causing depression and anxiety are environmental and societal – not the “chemical imbalance” nor the pill-based solution we’ve been sold for so long.
+Hari argues that the primary factors causing depression and anxiety are environmental and societal – not the “chemical imbalance” nor the pill-based solution story we’ve been sold for so long.

-…
+Hari frames depression and anxiety as natural reactions to and signifiers of an imbalance caused by unmet human psychological needs.
+The modern world can be lonely and runs on dubious values.
+We need community, meaningful values, interaction with the natural world, a sense of worth and being respected, a secure future, and release from any shame resulting from previous mistreatment.

-On the whole I really enjoyed this book – well as much as you can enjoy a book about depression!
+On the whole I really enjoyed this book – well, as much as you can enjoy a book about depression!